kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 from the simple Elo model used in this study.
 If time permits, I'll share these enhanced findings in a future post.

-Additionally, having access to Chess.com's historical data will allow me to simulate the actual game sequences players have experienced this year.
-Instead of relying on win probabilities against an 'average opponent,' using individual game data and opponent ratings should yield more precise results.
+Additionally, fully leveraging Chess.com's historical data would allow me to simulate the actual game sequences players have experienced this year.
+Instead of relying on win probabilities against an "average opponent", using individual game data and opponent ratings should yield more precise results.
 I look forward to refining my analysis and welcome any thoughts or suggestions from the community.